waliullahsiam/waliullahsiam/README.md

 - 🌱 I’m currently learning C++,Data structure and algorithm along with Numerical analysis.

-- ❓ Ask me about anything related to Competitive programming and advanced DSA.
+- ❓ Ask me about anything related to Competitive programming and advance DSA.

-- ⚡ Fun fact: "No magic just logic"--life of a programmer
+- ⚡ Fun fact: "Behind every magic there is a logic"--life of a programmer

 <br/>